v-aguiar/valex/readme.md

 `-> UNBLOCK VALIDATION:`

-- `all: required`
+- `all`: required
-- `cardId: must belong to a registered, blocked card`
+- `cardId`: must belong to a registered, blocked card
-- `password: must be a 4 numbers long integer`
+- `password`: must be a 4 numbers long integer

 #